SkoolNotes/Taproot/2020ENG201/KBENG201GradedDiscussionPrep.md

 ## WWE

-### Ryan's Opening
+### Ryan's Opening —
 * Initially, Ryan believes that there are no ways to show that it is difficult to see beyond Marlow's perspective
-* However, it is possible to gauge the darkness by analyzing the dialog afterwards
+* However, it is possible to gauge the darkness by analyzing the dialog with other characters

 ### Zach — Darkness Darkens Marlow
 * Both his environment and himself is dark
-* Surroundings are already dark
+* Surroundings are already dark b/c of Europeans
 	* People dying
 	* People chained together